The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Winner: Just Food for Dogs (+2 points)

-The Farmer’s Dog is a great choice for most dogs, however, Just Food for Dogs has a few extra options that will accommodate dogs with more specialized needs, such as dogs needing a novel protein or large-breed dogs.
+The Farmer’s Dog is a great choice for average dogs, but Just Food for Dogs has a few extra options that will accommodate dogs with more specialized needs, such as dogs needing a novel protein or large-breed dogs.

 Shelf stable fresh food